Why (and How) to Monitor RSS Feeds in 2018

 News aggregation tools that rely on social media APIs (such as Twitter for Websites) typically fail to provide solutions for these scenarios.
 Developers are often wary of their reliance on proprietary and frequently changing APIs, and their tendency to focus on a specific user’s feed rather than providing a broad picture of the online discussion.
 Problems can also arise around personalization algorithms, which add an air of uncertainty as to what content will actually be presented to the end user.
 Hence, developers choose to fall back on trusty old Rich Site Summary.

 It’s true that less people are using RSS as their “subscribe” button of choice for a particular website; but rather than disappearing, the focus of RSS has shifted to developers leveraging customized RSS feeds in order to aggregate content from a large number of sources, organizing it by a category or set of keywords, and then using it for further machine-based analysis or as a news feed presented to their users.

 Don’t send RSS out to pasture quite yet

 In summary – developers still need (and like) RSS, and long as this is the case it’s likely to stick around.
 On our end we can say this is corroborated by our conversations with Webhose.io users, who still see major value in their ability to access news, online discussions, reviews or e-commerce product pages in the form of frequently updated RSS feeds.
 We’re happy to oblige!

 Excited about rekindling your love for RSS?
-You can read a nice example of creating a custom RSS feed for content monitoring, or start tapping into structured web content by opening a free Webhose.io account.
+You can read a nice example of how to create a custom RSS feed for content monitoring, or start tapping into structured web content by starting a 10-day free trial.